 In addition to the layers of fraud protection and prevention provided by most major credit card networks, many providers also offer additional support resources aimed at empowering consumers.
 Most of these resources are fully optional, but can add yet another layer of protection as you spend using your credit card.

 Rental Car Insurance

-Before you set out to rent a car for your next vacation or business trip, consider opening a credit card that comes with automatic car rental insurance.
+Before you set out to rent a car for your next vacation to Costa Rica or business trip, consider opening a credit card that comes with automatic car rental insurance.
 This gives you the freedom to decline the optional rental insurance fee levied by the car rental company itself.
 According to WalletHub, “If you rent a car using your credit card and decline the rental agency’s insurance plan, your issuer may reimburse you up to the cash value of the car for collision damage or theft. “

 Simply stated, you get to do the responsible thing—that is, insure your rental against unforeseen calamities—without spending an extra dime.
 While this doesn’t fall directly under the umbrella of fraud protection, it is one more way that your credit card company can protect you against unforeseen hazard—whether that hazard is paying for the consequences of a car accident that isn’t your fault or the hazard is simply overpaying for a car rental’s optional insurance plan.